getchebarne/trucobot/README.md

 Training an AI to play Truco using deep reinforcement learning.

 Logic.py implements the game's logic.
-Exp_replay.py implements the experience replay object to store training samples. \n Models.py implements a simple MLP builder function using the keras functional API. utils.py implements some utility functions to display states and results in a human-friendly manner.
+Exp_replay.py implements the experience replay object to store training samples.
+Models.py implements a simple MLP builder function using the keras functional API.
+Test_agent.py implements a script to test the trained agent against a random-policy one.